jesusbotella/Monoexpress/README.md

 Sets the MongoDB Database URL property, needed to initialize the API server.

 #####`listen(Integer port)`
 Makes the API available to handle all the requests, listening in the desired port passed as an argument.
-Otherwise, it will listen to requests at the port 3000.
+Otherwise, it will listen to requests at port 3000.

 **Developed by**
 --------------------